masonmedia/jaxx_revolutions_1/README.md

 3. GSAP (Greensock): Tweening and timeline animation in combination with Scroll Magic.

 4. Rellax.js: A Parallax plugin allowing for muliple layering of parallax elements.
-    - a 'rellax' class is added to hmtl tags in addition to js init and options
+    - a `rellax` class is added to hmtl tags in addition to js init and options